Public Education Classes

 - Please call to confirm the class location or check this website; the location may change due to circumstances beyond our control.

-2015 UCCE Master Gardeners of El Dorado County's April Classes
+2015 UCCE Master Gardeners of El Dorado County's November Classes

-2015 UCCE Master Gardeners of El Dorado County's May Classes
+2015 UCCE Master Gardeners of El Dorado County's December Classes

 5: Planting Fruit Trees Instructors: Walt Miller & Pam Lane - 9:00 am - noon